-Oil Drifts in Slow Year-End Trade as Investors Weigh 2025 Risks
+Oil Gains in Slow Year-End Trading With Focus on 2025 Risks

 The Burnaby Refinery, operated by Parkland Corp., in Burnaby, British Columbia, Canada, on Friday, Aug.
 9, 2024.
 Canada is scheduled to release gross domestic product (GDP) figures on August 30.
 Photographer: James MacDonald/Bloomberg

-Oil drifted in thin end-of-year trading, with investors assessing the outlook for 2025 while tracking developments in the Middle East.
+Oil rose in thin end-of-year trading, with investors assessing the outlook for 2025 while tracking developments in the Middle East.

-In the Middle East, Israel struck targets in Yemen that it said were controlled by Houthis, the last of the Iran-backed groups still fully engaged in the regional war that began 14 months ago.
-The rebels have been menacing shipping in the Red Sea, forcing tankers onto longer routes around southern Africa.
+In the Middle East, Israel struck targets in Yemen that it said were controlled by Houthis, including power stations, ports and the capital’s airport.
+The rebels have been menacing shipping in the Red Sea, forcing oil tankers onto longer routes around southern Africa.

-Crude is on track for a modest annual loss, although trading has been confined in a narrow band since mid-October.
-There are widespread concerns the market may be oversupplied next year as China’s demand slows and global supplies expand, although traders remain cautious about potentially tighter US sanctions against flows from Iran under Donald Trump’s presidency.
+Crude is on track for a modest annual loss, with trading confined in a narrow band since mid-October.
+There are widespread concerns the market may be oversupplied next year as China’s demand slows and global production expands, although traders remain cautious about potentially tighter US sanctions against flows from Iran under Donald Trump.

 ©2024 Bloomberg L.P.